joausaga/cipe/README.md

 (i.e., PhD student, postdoc, professor), and location of Paraguayans who are residing and doing academic research in universities, research centers, and companies abroad.

+A live version of CIPE can be accessed [here](https://investigadoresparaguayosenelmundo.com/).

 ## Screenshots

 ![Screenshot](screenshots/landing.png)